Forestry and Wood Science

-In a subsequent aptitude assessment we check whether you have the necessary prerequisites for the degree programme.
+In a subsequent aptitude assessment, we will check whether you meet the necessary requirements for the degree program.

-The application procedure is described in the annex to the Subject Examination and Study Regulations of the degree program.
+The application procedure is described in the annex to the examination and study regulations for the degree program.

 Other degree programs that might also interest you:

 The degree program documentation presents the concept of the study program.

 We update the module catalog every semester.
 Depending on your start of studies (i.e. depending on your version of the Fachprüfungs- und Studienordnung (FPSO)) you can find the module manual here, in which all currently offered modules are described.

 The degree chart gives you an overview and recommendation, which modules you should take in which semester according to academic and examination regulations (FPSO).

 This timetable is intended to give you an overview of the planned compulsory and elective modules of a semester.
 It is for orientation purposes only and will not be updated during the semester!